cherryw12/contacts-app/README.md

 ## Features

-Upon opening, you will see contact cards of every user.\
+* Upon opening, you will see contact cards of every user
-Click on a card to reveal more information about the user.\
+* Click on a card to reveal more information about the user
-Click on the 'Send Email' button to construct an email with the select user as the recipient.
+* Click on the 'Send Email' button to construct an email with the select user as the recipien